2020-abhilash/all-about-oauth/README.md

 4. **Verify important claims** like `iss`, `sub`, `aud`, `iat`, and `exp`.

 By following these steps and considerations, you can ensure the JWT is authentic and its payload data is reliable.

+## Handling Tokens Safely

+### Guidelines

+1. **Tokens as Credentials**: Treat tokens as credentials and ensure they are protected accordingly within the application.

+2. **Token Storage**: Avoid storing tokens in client-side code.
+Instead, opt for secure storage options such as secure cookies, HTTP Only cookies, secure server-side sessions, or secure databases.

+3. **Token Transmission**: Always transmit tokens via HTTPS to ensure they are encrypted during transmission.
+Additionally, validate the tokens on the server-side to ensure they have not been tampered with.

+4. **Sensitive Information**: Refrain from storing any sensitive information in the ID token.

+5. **Token Lifetime**: The lifetime of the token should be determined based on the use case.
+Aim to keep it as short as possible without negatively impacting the end user experience, while still maintaining security.

+6. **Token Expiration**: Tokens can expire in two ways.
+They can naturally expire after a set amount of time or an application can forcefully revoke the token after use.
+Implementing token expiration and revocation is a good practice for security reasons.

+7. **OAuth 2.0 and Token Expiration/Revocation**: OAuth 2.0 doesn’t provide specific recommendations for token expiration or revocation.
+However, it's generally a good practice to implement these features for enhanced security.
+Note that the implementation may vary as OAuth providers do not standardize these features.

+> Remember, these are general guidelines and the specific implementation may vary depending on the specific use case and security requirements of the application.
+Always consult with a security expert when implementing token handling in your application.